-You'll love this working farm in Wombat in the stunning Hilltop Region.
+You'll love this working cherry farm in Wombat in the stunning Hilltop Region.
 Their main crust is cherries but there's also plums, peaches, nectarines, apricots, figs and olives, depending on the season.
-Go for a guided tour of the orchard and packing facility, followed by a taste of really fresh crisp and crunchy cherries - or Pick Your Own and go for gold.
+Go for a guided tour of the cherry farm and packing facility, followed by a taste of really fresh crisp and crunchy cherries - or Pick Your Own and go for gold.

 Address: 78 Race Creek Road, Wombat.

 Cherry-Picking Season: Mid November through to late December